Sendinblue lets you segment your database by specific sociodemographic criteria (e.g., gender, city) or behavioral criteria (openers, clickers, etc.).

-1. Filter contacts by field
+Filter contacts by attributes

-In this example, a filter has been applied to produce a list of French-speaking contacts
+In this example, a filter has been applied to produce a list of French-speaking contacts.

-And here, a list of customers that have been added after a specific date
+And here, a list of customers that have been added after a specific date.

 Filter contacts by behavior

 You can also apply a filter to select contacts by their behavior towards your email campaigns.

-Produce a list of openers (readers): Contacts that have opened your campaign emails.
+Produce a list of openers (readers), i.e., contacts who have opened your email campaigns.
 Your search can relate to a specific campaign or all your email campaigns.
 Similarly, the time range of the search can be limited by a start and end date, or unlimited.

-In this example, we want a list of the contacts that clicked on a campaign at least once in 2013.
+In this example, we want a list of the contacts that clicked on a campaign at least once in 2020.

 Note that the list only contains blacklisted customers.
-In fact, with SendinBlue if a customer's email address hard bounces once in any campaign, that customer is blacklisted and receives no further campaign emails.
+In fact, with Sendinblue, if a customer's email address hard bounces once in any campaign, that customer is blacklisted and receives no further email campaigns.

-- Produce a list of Blacklisted contacts: Contacts can be blacklisted if they have marked your email as spam (complaint), unsubscribed from your campaigns (unsubscription), if you have unsubscribed them (admin unsubscription) or they have hard bounced.
+Produce a list of blacklisted contacts, i.e., contacts who have been blacklisted because they have marked your email as spam (complaint), or unsubscribed from your campaigns (unsubscription), or you have unsubscribed them manually (admin unsubscription), or they have hard bounced.
 You can apply a search filter to find customers that have been blacklisted for any of the above reasons.

 Cross-reference search filters

 You can refine and expand your search by cross-referencing the different filters.

-- Refine your search by adding the condition "and".
+Refine your search by adding the condition AND.